This information explains heart attacks, including signs of a heart attack and how heart attacks are diagnosed and treated.

 - Pain, tingling, or discomfort in your arms, back, neck, jaw, or stomach

-- Racing or irregular heartbeat
+- Fast or uneven heartbeat

 - Feeling dizzy or lightheaded